The Only Organic Formula Made Without Lactose

 - What if my child suffers from galactosemia or a cow's milk protein allergy?

-Baby's Only Organic® LactoReliefTM Formula should not be used when galactosemia has been diagnosed or when an infant has a cow's milk protein intolerance.
+Baby's Only Organic® LactoReliefTM Formula should not be used when galactosemia has been diagnosed or when a baby has a cow's milk protein intolerance.
 Baby's Only Organic® Soy Formula is suggested for a child with galactosemia or a cow's milk protein intolerance as recommended by a healthcare provider.
 If the child has documented cow's milk protein allergy, there is a chance that the child may also have an allergy to soy protein.
-Sometimes for children that have known allergies to both cow's milk and soy protein or absorptive difficulties, a protein hydrolysate formula is recommended.
+Sometimes for children who have known allergies to both cow's milk and soy protein or absorptive difficulties, a protein hydrolysate formula is recommended.
 A protein hydrolysate formula is one where the cow's milk protein molecule has been treated in order to break it down into peptides and amino acids.
 The cow's milk protein is hydrolyzed using enzymes to "unfold" the milk protein.
 The result is that those children that may have sensitivity to cow's milk intact proteins do not build up the antigens to the "pre-digested" cow's milk protein.
 Therefore, there would not be an allergic reaction.
 Currently, there are no organic protein hydrolysate formulas available.
 The current enzymes used are not organic and, if used, would render Baby's Only Organic® Formula non-organic.
 Baby's Only Organic® Formula uses a heat process that helps to unfold some of the milk protein and to help with the digestion of the protein but this level of unfolding would still not be appropriate for cow's milk protein allergy treatment.

 - Is it dangerous to dilute Baby's Only Organic® formula?